devtut/generate/docs/python/using-loops-within-functions.md

 # Using loops within functions

-In Python function will be returned as soon as execution hits &quot;return&quot; statement.
+In Python function will be returned as soon as execution hits =return= statement.